 Tel Aviv business focused hotels

-Tel Aviv, Israel’s financial and commercial center, draws countless business people annually.
-Easily connecting to all international trade and finance options, there’s no need to forego fun and luxury along with all the mod cons.
-Three Dan Hotels cover all business requirements.
-Dan Tel Aviv and Dan Panorama Tel Aviv are well known for their quality.
-The chain’s new Link Hotel is a unique innovative location offering an amazing, fresh and young experience with focus on comfort and efficiency.
-Dan Accadia in Herzliya completes our spread of leading hotels in the central Israel region.
+Tel Aviv is Israel’s financial and commercial center, and many of the guests who stay in Dan hotels in the city are here for business.
+The three Dan Hotels are all geared for the business traveller.
+The classic Dan Tel Aviv and the beachfront Dan Panorama Tel Aviv are well known for their quality.
+The new and innovative Link Hotel offers a fresh and young experience with the focus on comfort and efficiency.
+The Dan Accadia in Herzliya completes our spread of leading hotels in Israel’s central region.

 Tel Aviv’s unique markets

-The flea market, the vintage and antiques market at the renewed Givon Square, Hatikva market, Levinsky market and Carmel market are just some of the options for atmosphere and bargain hunters.
-Recently, modern markets have also popped up across Tel Aviv, such as the health and organic market at the Tel Aviv Port, Sarona, and the renewed Allenby-Rothschild market.
-Culinary variety and freshness is a hallmark of Tel Aviv eateries fueled by market-fresh produce.
+Dotted around Tel Aviv are flea markets and antiques markets, perfect for bargain hunters.
+More modern markets have also popped up across Tel Aviv, such as the The farmers’ market in Tel Aviv Port, offering an array of regular and organic produce and unusual fresh, baked and home-made style items.
 Levinsky market offers sweet and sour baked good and spices.
-Hatikva has a more intimate pastoral atmosphere especially if home cooking is your thing.
-Carmel market is a bit of a culture shock, bustling, noisy, brash and loud, with fruit and vegetable stalls, spices and clothing booths, and small restaurants tucked into every available nook and cranny, all totally worth checking out.
-The farmers’ market in Tel Aviv Port offers a special array of regular and organic produce and unusual fresh, baked and home-made style items.
+Hatikva has a more intimate atmosphere, especially for home cooking.
+Carmel market remains the city’s major market - bustling, noisy, brash and loud, with fruit and vegetable stalls, spices and clothing booths, and small restaurants tucked into every available nook and cranny.
 Simple cafés snuggle shoulder to shoulder with gourmet stores in Sarona market.
-Allenby-Rothschild is fast paced, and on the entertainment strip that runs along Rothschild Boulevard.
+Culinary variety and freshness is a hallmark of Tel Aviv eateries with their market-fresh produce.